MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-projects-solutions.md

 ### Create a solution

 Start your exploration by creating an empty solution.
 After you get to know Visual Studio, you probably won't create empty solutions very often.
-When you create a new project, Visual Studio automatically creates a solution to contain the project if there's not a solution already open.
+When you create a new project, Visual Studio automatically creates a solution for the project unless a solution is already open.

 ::: moniker range="vs-2017"